u2seg/U2Seg/datasets/README.md

 |   |   └── panoptic_annotations (this will be generated using our code)

 ```
-After you structure the file as above, you can generate the panoptic annotations by:
+After you structure the file as above, you can generate the panoptic annotations (With 800 cluster centroid) by:

 ```
 python ./datasets/prepare_ours/generate_pseudo_panoptic.py --class_num 800 --split train
 ```

 This will automatically generate ```cocotrain_800``` and ```cocotrain_800.json``` at the ```/prepare_ours/panoptic_annotations```folder.

 After that, run:
 ```
-python ./datasets/prepare_ours/prepare_stuff_panoptic_fpn.py
+python ./datasets/prepare_ours/prepare_stuff_panoptic_fpn.py --cluster_num '800'
 ```
 to generate the stuff annotations.

+You can substitute the 800 mentioned above to any other number of classes used for clustering.
+(E.g. 300)